-Total production in 2014 from the basin, as reported, was 17,970 acre feet.
-Therefore, the Beaumont Basin experienced an apparent overdraft of about 11,870 acre feet, assuming an average safe yield of 6,100 acre feet.
-This was partially offset by importing 5,131 acre-feet of supplemental water.
-This is the first time in four years that the volume pumped out of the basin significantly exceeded the sum of average natural recharge plus imported water.
+Total production in 2015 from the basin, as reported, was 12,954 acre feet.
+Therefore, the Beaumont Basin experienced an apparent overdraft of about 6,854 acre feet, assuming an average safe yield of 6,100 acre feet.
+This was partially offset by importing 3,930 acre-feet of supplemental water.
+This is the second time in five years that the volume pumped out of the basin significantly exceeded the sum of average natural recharge plus imported water.
 This is another impact of the drought on local water resources.
-This "apparent" overdraft was in fact not true overdraft, as the excess production came out of storage accounts.
+This "apparent" overdraft was in fact not a true overdraft, as the excess production came out of storage accounts.
 That is, water that was previously purchased from the Agency and added to basin storage through recharge was drawn out of storage, thus not counting against the safe yield.

 Selecting 1997 as a base year (the year when significant increases in production began in the region), the cumulative overdraft in the Beaumont Basin since that time (assuming a safe yield of 6,100 acre feet) would be 154,600 acre feet, an average of approximately 9,000 acre feet per year over the past 17 years, without importation of State Water Project water.
 Figure 9a depicts this graphically.
-Through 2014, the Agency has imported over 67,000 acre-feet of supplemental water.
+Through 2015, the Agency has imported over 71,000 acre-feet of supplemental water.
 This offsets the cumulative overdraft and reduces it to less than 90,000 acre-feet over the same time period.
 This is depicted in Figure 9b.
 The difference in these two figures shows the immense impact that the State Water Project has had on the region in the last decade.